FamilySearch/GEDCOM.io/_pages/community.md

 You can review [issues being discussed](https://github.com/FamilySearch/GEDCOM/issues) for the working version of FamilySearch GEDCOM.

+## Third-Party Implementation Progress

+FamilySearch has consolidate on one page the companies and websites committed to adopting the FamilySearch GEDCOM 7 standard.
+A growing list of companies around the world are adopting the new FamilySearch GEDCOM 7.0 standard.
+As they do, users will find transferring genealogy files from one application to another easier and easier.
+The appeal of FamilySearch GEDCOM 7.0 is international.
+In Germany alone, more than a dozen companies and organizations have adopted it for their products.
+You can review [review](https://www.familysearch.org/en/GEDCOM/implementation-progress) for the current implementation progress of FamilySearch GEDCOM 7.

 ## Project Teams

 If you would like additional information or request to participate in one or more of the following Project Teams, send an email to <GEDCOM@familysearch.org> putting "Project Team: team name(s)" in the subject.